Charity Shoal crater: Origin

 a shallow glacial erosional, nor karst sinkhole.
 As modelled, the data proved to be most consistent with an impact crater that is in the range of 450 - 600 m deep and possibly consistent with a diatreme.

 The ridge that extends southwestward from the crater is judged to represent a till ridge or bedrock fluting (crag-and-tail feature).
 Crag-and-tail features are a common occurrence in some drumlin fields.
 It likely formed below the southwestward-flowing Laurentide Ice Sheet during the last glaciation.
 Other streamlined erosional features, e.g., oriented bedrock ridges and troughs, flat-topped ridges, and bedrock lineations, indicate that the bottom of this part of Lake Ontario, including Charity Shoal, has been significantly modified by glacial erosion.

 Age

-Currently, the age of the Charity Shoal Crater is argued to Middle Ordovician.
+Currently, the age of the Charity Shoal Crater is argued to be from the Middle Ordovician period, about 460 million years ago.
 The presence of continuous and well-defined northeast-trending lineations that cut across both the Charity Shoal Crater and adjacent bedrock indicates that this landform has been significantly eroded by glacial processes and predates the last glacial advance of the Laurentide Ice Sheet.
 As the existing research indicates that the rim of this crater is draped by layers of Middle Ordovician limestone, the Charity Shoal Crater must be at least as old as the Middle Ordovician.
 That its rim height is 80 to 90 percent lower than predicted by cratering models indicates that the relief has been diminished by the filling of the central basin with sediments after its formation.